China calls Snowden's stealth jet hack accusations 'groundless'

 BEIJING China dismissed accusations it stole F-35 stealth fighter plans as groundless on Monday, after documents leaked by former U.S. intelligence contractor Edward Snowden on a cyber attack were published by a German magazine.

-The Pentagon has previously acknowledged that hackers had targeted sensitive data for defense programs such as the F-35 Joint Strike Fighter, but stopped short of publicly blaming China for the F-35 breach.
+The Pentagon has previously acknowledged that hackers had targeted sensitive data for defence programs such as the F-35 Joint Strike Fighter, but stopped short of publicly blaming China for the F-35 breach.

-The Pentagon and the jet's builder, Lockheed Martin Corp, had said no classified information was taken during the cyber intrusion.
+The Pentagon and the jet's builder, Lockheed Martin Corp (LMT.N), had said no classified information was taken during the cyber intrusion.

 German magazine Der Spiegel on Saturday published a cache of Snowden documents, including a top secret U.S. government presentation that said China stole "many terabytes" of data on the F-35 program, including radar designs and engine schematics.